A Self-Reflecting Formal Language

-We want reflectica to know the rules it obeys.
-Therefore we should express the rules of reflectica by its formulas, and then postulate the truth of these formulas by adding new axioms in the form $\val(\phi)=`\top\q$ for every such formula $\phi$.
+where the 1-ary extensional predicate sybmol $`\mathsf{\underline{Expr}}\q$ says that the value of its argument is an expression and $`{\to}\q$ is the conditional from Section~\ref{sect.conditional}.

+If we want all reflectica rules to be declared by its axioms, we should write formulas declaring that rules and add to reflectica new axioms (in the form $\val(\phi)=`\top\q$) which say that these formulas are theorems.
 Note that, as we mentioned in the beginning of this section, reflectica will know the statements asserted by these new axioms as soon as we add them.

-To implement this plan, it is convenient first to add symbols that act as the operations like {\lq}the arity of a symbol{\rq}, {\lq}the head symbol of a term{\rq}, and so on and predicate symbols that express the properties of {\lq}being a term{\rq}, {\lq}an occurrence of a variable in a term being free{\rq}, etc. The axioms and rules for such symbols are quite straightforward.
+To implement this plan, it is convenient first to add symbols that act as the operations like {\lq}the arity of a symbol{\rq}, {\lq}the main symbol of an expression{\rq}, and so on and predicate symbols that express the properties of {\lq}being an expression{\rq}, {\lq}an occurrence of a variable in an expression being free{\rq}, etc. The axioms and rules for such symbols are quite straightforward.